adamsilver/fdpb/01-a-registration-form.md

 ### Microcopy

 The label is set to “Choose password” rather than “Password”.
-The latter is somewhat confusing and could suggest the user needs to type a password they already posess, which is bad for security.
+The latter is somewhat confusing and could suggest the user needs to type a password they already posess, which could be a security issue.
 More subtly it might suggest the user is already registered causing users with cognitive impairments to think they are logging in instead.

-Where “Password” is ambiguous, “Choose passwrod” provides clarity.
+Where “Password” is ambiguous, “Choose password” provides clarity.

 ## Button Styles

+What's a button? often we refer to many different types of components on a web page as a button.
+In fact, I've already covered two different types of button without calling them out.
+Let's do that now.

+Buttons that submit forms are “submit buttons” and they are coded typically as either `<input type="submit">` or `<button type="submit">`.
+The latter is more maleable in that you can nest other elements inside it.
+But there's rarely a need for that.
+Most submit buttons contain just text.

+*(Note: if you have multiple , in old versions of Internet Explorer, if you have multiple `<button type="submit">`s you'll experience trouble[^buttontrouble].
+This is because the form will send the value of all the buttons to the server regardless.
+What you want is to know which button was clicked so that you can determine the right course of action to take.)*

+Other buttons are injected into the interface to enhance the experience with Javascript - much like we did with the password reveal component discussed earlier.
+That was also a `<button>` but it's type was set to `button` (not `submit`).

-The first thing to know about buttons is that they aren't links.
-Links are typically underlined or specially positioned in a navigation bar so that they are visually identifiable amongst regular text.
+In both cases, the first thing to know about buttons is that they aren't links.
+Links are typically underlined (by user agent styles) or specially positioned (in a navigation bar) so that they are visually identifiable amongst regular text.
 When hovering a link, the cursor will change to a hand.
-This is because, unlike buttons, links have weak affordance[^8].
+This is because, unlike buttons, links have weak perceived affordance[^8].

 In “Resilient Web Design”[^9], Jeremy Keith discusses the idea of material honesty.
 He says that “one material should not be used as a substitute for another.
 Otherwise the end result is deceptive.”
 Making a link look like a button is materially dishonest.
 It tells users that links and buttons are the same when they’re not.

 Links can do things buttons can't do.
 For example, links can be opened in a new tab or bookmarked for later.
 Therefore buttons shouldn't look like links, nor should they have a hand cursor.
-Instead we should make buttons look like buttons which have naturally strong affordance.
+Instead we should make buttons look like buttons which have naturally strong perceived affordance.
 Whether they have rounded corners, drop shadows, borders is up to you, but they should look like buttons regardless.

-Buttons can still give feedback on hover by changing the background colour for example.
+Buttons can still give feedback on hover (and on focus) by changing the background colour for example.

 ### Placement

 Submit buttons are typically placed at the bottom of the form.
 This is because with most forms, users fill out the fields from top to bottom and then submit.
 But should the button be aligned left, right or center?
 To answer this question, we need to think about where users will naturally look for it.

 Field labels and form controls are aligned left and run from top to bottom.
 Users are going to look for the next field below the last one.
 Naturally then, the submit button should also be positioned in that location: to the left and directly below the last field.
-Eye tracking tests prove this to be the case.
 This also helps users who zoom in as a right-aligned button could disappear off screen more easily.

 ### Text

 The button's text is just as important as its styling.
 The text should explicitly describe the action being taken.
 And because it's an action, it should be a verb.
-We should aim to use as fewer words as possible because less words are quicker to read.
+We should aim to use as few words as possible because its quicker to read.
 But we shouldn't remove words at the cost of clarity.

 The exact words can match your brand's tone of voice, but don't exchange clarity for quirkiness.